Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 cerebellum: the flocculonodular lobe, anterior lobe (above the primary

 fissure), and the posterior lobe (below the primary fissure).

-Purkinje cells are a class of GABAergic neurons located in the cerebellar cortex.
-Purkinje cells of the cerebellum are some of the largest neurons in the human brain.
+A class of GABAergic neurons located in the cerebellar cortex that are some of the largest neurons in the human brain.

 GABA is the chief inhibitory neurotransmitter